davidweber411/javafx-JavaFxAppGradleNonModular/README.md

 ### Description

-A simple running JavaFX application template.
+A simple running application based on JavaFX and Gradle.

 ### Used technologies